-Trump Posted A Video With Music From Batman.
+Trump Posted A Video With Music From A Batman Movie.
 Warner Bros.
 Had It Taken Down

 Trump later deleted the tweet.
 As of Wednesday afternoon, near-copies of the video were still on YouTube.

-The video was apparently not created by the Trump campaign, but rather by a fan.
+The video was apparently not created by the Trump campaign but rather by a fan.
 "The video was made by a supporter," a campaign aide told CNN.
 "We like to share content from diehard supporters, and this is just another example of how hard Trump supporters fight for the President."

 "I'm honored," the person wrote.
 "My dad has [Trump's] tweet printed so I can frame it."

-Artists including Neil Young, Pharrell Williams, and the estate of Prince have all previously demanded that the Trump campaign stop playing their music, complaining that their songs had been used without permission.
+Artists including Neil Young, Pharrell Williams and the estate of Prince have all previously demanded that the Trump campaign stop playing their music, complaining that their songs had been used without permission.

 NPR's Brandon Carter contributed to this report.